Phnom Penh, Cambodia

 We got a tuk-tuk city tour to all the main attractions – the guy driving us was really lovely and ended up just being our driver for our whole time in Phnom Penh.

 We visited the Choeung Ek Genocidal Centre, where around 20,000 people were brutally executed.
-We walked around and listened to the audio tour, it was a really emotion place, you can see the thousands of skulls on display and learn about the genocide.
-It was the details of the killings, for example, they would just grab babies by the leg, slam them against a tree and then throw them into a mass grave, which made the experience a sombre one.
+We walked around and listened to the audio tour, it was a very somber experience with the thousands of skulls on display.
+The tour described the methods of genocide, for example, they would grab babies by the leg, slam them against a tree and then throw them into a mass grave.

 Next we went to S21, a once girls school which had been shut down – like all schools during the Khmer Rouge regime – and turned into a prison.
-People were arrested for no reason and then tortured until they falsely confessed to an act of treason of some sort, and then eventually executed.
+People were arrested for no reason and then tortured until they falsely confessed to an act of treason for which they were then executed.
 Only 7 people out of 14,000 known to have entered survived.

 After that heavy day, especially on a hangover, we decided a beer was probably in order.
-We ate and drank a beer, and while the boys could head back to their nice aircon room for a nap, we just had to sit in the restaurant and kill time until our bus at 11pm.
+We ate and drank a beer while we waited for our 11pm bus.

 Hostel: Mad Monkey – This hostel was great.
 They had a bar, the restaurant was 24 hours and the people were great.
 Would definitely recommend!